cair/PyTsetlinMachineCUDA/README.md

   <img width="75%" src="https://github.com/olegranmo/blob/blob/master/MassiveParallel.png">
 </p>

 In the parallel and asynchronous architecture implemented here, each conjunctive clause runs in its own thread for massive parallelism.
-The clauses access the training examples simultaneously, updating themselves and local voting tallies in the process (exemplified in above figure).
+The clauses access the training examples simultaneously, updating themselves and local voting tallies in the process (see figure).

 A team of Tsetlin Automata, which also can run efficiently in parallel with special-purpose hardware, composes each clause.
 The Tsetlin Automata thus drive the entire learning process.
 These are rewarded/penalized according to three local rules that optimize global behaviour (see https://github.com/cair/TsetlinMachine).